 - Field, A., Miles, J., & Field., Z. Discovering Statistics Using R. Published by Sage.

 Here are details of some activities to do before the start of the main lecture programme – we’ve identified activities for some of your Term 1 modules.
 You can start on some of these now, and can also work on them alongside your induction activities (13-24 September).

-Your second activity is to read a research paper (Ashikali et al, 2014).
+2. Your second activity is to read a research paper (Cohen et al, 2017).
 You do not need to learn or memorise the content of this article, but you should complete a series of questions about it, using this handout.
-These will be discussed in your first seminar (in the week beginning 28 September).
+These will be discussed in your first seminar (in the week beginning 27 September).